Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/_index.md

 ---
 title: "PKIUTIL  command line utility: Start here"
 linkTitle: "Command line operations"
 weight: 190
----This section describes the PKIUTIL commands that are used to manage the local certificate database.
+--- This section describes the PKIUTIL commands that are used to manage the local certificate database.
 This topic introduces the command line PKIUTIL utility CFTPKI.